shawshanck/picture-in-picture/README.md

 * HTML: Basic HTML coding to stablish a standalone HTML page.
 * CSS: Simple responsive coding, importing fonts, addressing "Classes" and "IDs" from HTML elements and also CSS Pseudo Classes like mouse "hover".
-* JavaScript: Calling elements from HTML and CSS and using global chrome functions "selectMediaStream" in order to choose which screen should be selected for sharing.
+* JavaScript: Calling elements from HTML and CSS and using functions like "selectMediaStream" in order to choose which screen should be selected for sharing.
+Start button function to start sharing screens.

 I am learning from others and practicing projects to improve my skills and also sharing my experiences with people.
 I will study and learn more with encouragement I get from you.